google/oboe/docs/FullGuide.md

 During this callback, stream properties (those requested by the builder) can be queried, as well as frames written and read.
 The stream can be deleted at the end of this method (as long as it not referenced in other threads).
 Methods that reference the underlying stream should not be called (e.g. `getTimestamp()`, `getXRunCount()`, `read()`, `write()`, etc.).
-Opening a seperate stream is also a valid use of this callback, especially if the error received is `Error::Disconnected`.
+Opening a separate stream is also a valid use of this callback, especially if the error received is `Error::Disconnected`.
 However, it is important to note that the new audio device may have vastly different properties than the stream that was disconnected.